Peckmore/NetEx/README.md

 The source for this repository contains two projects:

 - **NetEx.Windows.Forms.ProgressDialog**: The source for the managed implementation of the standard Windows progress dialog.
-- **NetEx.ProgressDialogDemo**: A test project which demonstrate the use of the progress dialog.
+- **NetEx.ProgressDialogDemo**: A test project which demonstrates the use of the progress dialog.

 ## Releases